belleau/methInheritSim/README.md

 [![Build Status](https://travis-ci.org/belleau/methInheritSim.svg?branch=master)](https://travis-ci.org/belleau/methInheritSim)
 [![codecov](https://codecov.io/gh/belleau/methInheritSim/branch/master/graph/badge.svg)](https://codecov.io/gh/belleau/methInheritSim)

-# methInheritSim
+# Whole-Genome Inherited Bisulphite Sequencing Data Simulation #

-Whole-Genome Inherited Bisulphite Sequencing Data Simulation
+The **methInheritSim** package generates simulated multigenerational DMS datasets that are useful to evaluate the power and the false discovery rate of experiment design analysis, such as the methylInheritance [methylInheritance](http://bioconductor.org/packages/methylInheritance) package does.
+The multigenerational DMS datasets can also be used to compare the efficiency of different inheritance detection software.

 ## Citing ##